teknetes/.github/profile/README.md

-Tekenetes means craftsman or artificer in Greek.
-This organization's purpose is to provide a set of tools to run and manage jobs on Kubenernetes.
+Ahplos [ahp-lōs] means uncomplicated or simple in Greek.
+Providing easy to use, powerful, Kubernetes-centric tools.